 Permissions

-All images and text are copyright 2008 James Gurney and/or their respective owners.
+All images and text are copyright 2020 James Gurney and/or their respective owners.
 Dinotopia is a registered trademark of James Gurney.
-For use of text or images in traditional print media or for any commercial licensing rights, please email me for permissions.
+For use of text or images in traditional print media or for any commercial licensing rights, please email me for permission.

-However, you have my OK to quote images or text on your non-commercial blog, website, or MySpace page as long as you give a credit and link back.
-Students can also quote images or text in their school reports.
+However, you can quote images or text without asking permission on your educational or non-commercial blog, website, or Facebook page as long as you give me credit and provide a link back.
+Students and teachers can also quote images or text for their non-commercial school activity.
+It's also OK to do an artistic copy of my paintings as a study exercise without asking permission.

 If you were asian like myself, you'd see the trend immediately: today more cars in America are made by asian companies, as opposed to "round eyes", to put it crudely.